BetonQuest/BetonQuest/docs/Participate/Process/Maintaining-the-Changelog.md

      ```MD
      Security:
-       - the take event is now threadsafe
+       - the take action is now threadsafe
        - a deadlock in conversations was fixed
      ```